 • Shop for postseason gear

-Brittany Ghiroli has covered the Orioles for MLB.com since 2010.
-Read her blog, Britt's Bird Watch, follow her on Facebook and Twitter @britt_ghiroli, and listen to her podcast.
+Jamal Collier is a reporter for MLB.com.
+Follow him on Twitter at @jamalcollier.
 This story was not subject to the approval of Major League Baseball or its clubs.